questdb/questdb/roadmap.md

 - multi-row aggregation
 - multi-row resampling
 - ~~classic sql joins (hash, nested loops)~~
+- ~~latest record by secondary entity attribute attribute~~ (e.g. select latest order for all customers in group X, where orders is a time series and customers is dimension and "group" is a field of customer)
 - time joins (merge)
 - as of joins
 - ordering